johnryan465/johnryan465.github.io/content/posts/induction-lc.en.md

 The idea behind induction is that we solve the problem in 2 different parts.

 We have the statement $P(n)$, which we are trying to show is true.
-For example if we are using the example above $P(n) : 1 + 3 + \ldots + (2n-1) = n^2$.
+For example if we are using the example above:
+$P(n) : 1 + 3 + \ldots + (2n-1) = n^2$

 For a specific value of $n$ this statement is going to be true or false.
 And this can simply be checked by calculating both sides and checking if they are equal.

 In the first part we come up with a proof for showing that if $P$ is true for a specific number $k$ that we can show that it is true for $k+1$.
 Or in more formal maths terms we want a proof of $P(k) \implies P(k+1)$